An official website of the United States government

 The pre-2002 method of seasonal adjustment assumed that the claims series had a fixed seasonality.
 That is, the claims data reflect a holiday or regular seasonal event the same way each year and the seasonal factors change only from the effects of the calendar.
 The alternate method assumes that the claims series exhibit variation in response to a seasonal event (moving seasonality).
 The alternate method allows the coefficients that determine the factors to change over time, in addition to reflecting the change based on calendar effects.
 (As part of testing the alternate method, it was confirmed that the claims series does in fact exhibit moving seasonality.)

 In the development of seasonal factors, the alternate method uses claims data from the first few weeks of January.
 Extending the period into the current year more fully accounts for claimant activity during the holiday period and better captures seasonal movement.
 The pre-2002 method incorporated data only through December of the prior year in the development of new seasonal factors.

 Before the pandemic, the seasonally adjusted UI claims series used multiplicative seasonal adjustment models.
-Starting in March 2020, BLS specified these series as additive.
-Now that most of the large effects of the pandemic on the UI claims series have lessened, the seasonal adjustment models are multiplicative.
+Starting with March 2020, BLS specified these series as additive.
+After the large effects of the pandemic on the UI claims series lessened, the seasonal adjustment models once again were specified as multiplicative.
 This is important since statistical tests show that the UI claims series should, in normal times, be estimated multiplicatively.

 Please submit inquiries to the Local Area Unemployment Statistics program.